leonhard-s/auraxium/README.md

 All classes in the Auraxium object model inherit from `Ps2Object`.
 It defines the API table and ID field to use for generic queries and implements methods like `.get()` or `.find()`.

-These are the methods called by the corresponding methods in [`auraxium.Client`](https://auraxium.readthedocs.io/en/latest/core.html#auraxium.Client) and allow customisation of the generated queries.
-This lets subclasses customise the query generation.

 #### Cache Objects

-Cached objects are based off the `Cached` class, which mostly overrides the [`.get_by_id()`](https://auraxium.readthedocs.io/en/latest/core.html#auraxium.Client.get_by_id) method to check the class-specific cache for matching instances before falling back to the regular implementation.
+Cached objects are based off the `Cached` class, which introduces a class-specific cache for matching instances before falling back to the regular implementation.

 It also adds methods for updating the class cache settings at runtime.